-For any relevant PRACTICE information, readers should consult the Assessment Department's Practice Directives available on the WCB website.
+For any relevant PRACTICE information, readers should consult the Assessment Department's Practice Directives available on the WorkSafeBC website at www.worksafebc.com.

+EFFECTIVE DATE: July 1, 2019

+Sections 319 and 339(2) of the Act.
+AUTHORITY:

+CROSS REFERENCES:

+HISTORY: April 6, 2020 - Housekeeping changes consequential to implementing references to Board officers.

-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: July 1, 2019 ss.
-82(1)(a) and 99(2), Workers Compensation Act HISTORY: July 1, 2019 - Amendments to emphasize the obligation of the Board to base its decisions upon the merits and justice of the case and delete references to Board officers.
-APPLICATION: Item developed to implement the Workers Compensation Amendment Act (No. 2), 2002 effective March 3, 2003.
-This policy applies to decisions on or after July 1, 2019.
+July 1, 2019 - Amendments to emphasize the obligation of the Board to base its decisions on the merits and justice of the case and delete

+March 3, 2003 - Item developed to implement the Workers

+Compensation Amendment Act (No. 2), 2002.

+APPLICATION: This policy applies to decisions on or after July 1, 2019.

-RE: Coverage under Act - Descriptions of Terms ITEM: AP1-1-1
+RE: Coverage under Act - ITEM: AP1-1-1 Descriptions of Terms

-Items AP1-1-2 to AP1-1-7 of this Manual deal with determining the status of persons under Part 1 of the Workers Compensation Act.
+Items AP1-1-2 to AP1-1-7 of this Manual deal with determining the status of persons under the compensation provisions of the Workers Compensation Act.
 This Item provides very general descriptions of the main terms used in those Items.

-"employer" includes every person having in their service under a contract of hiring or apprenticeship, written or oral, express or implied, a person engaged in work in or about an industry;
+"employer" includes every person having in their service under a contract of hiring or apprenticeship, whether the contract is written or oral, express or implied, a person engaged in work in or about an industry;

-"firefighter" means a member of a fire brigade, working with or without remuneration, who is assigned primarily to
+"firefighter" means a member of a fire brigade, working with or without remuneration, who is assigned primarily to a person who has entered into or works under a contract of service or apprenticeship, whether the contract is written or oral, express or implied, and whether by way of manual labour or otherwise;